 Editor’s Note: Native American cultures have diverse religious beliefs with various spiritual systems.
-Though many Native American cultures have traditional healers, ritualists, singers, mystics, lore-keepers and Medicine people, none of them have ever used the term “shaman” to describe these religious leaders.
+Though many Native American cultures have traditional healers, ritualists, singers, mystics, lore-keepers, and Medicine people, none have ever used the term “shaman” to describe these religious leaders.

 Mediators between the world of spirits and the world of men can be divided into two classes: The shamans, whose authority was entirely dependent on their individual ability, and the priests, who acted in some measure for the tribe or nation.

-Among the Haida and Tlingit tribes, shamans performed practically all religious functions, including that of physician, and occasionally a shaman united the civil with the religious power by being a town or house chief as well.
-Generally speaking, he obtained his position from an uncle, inheriting his spiritual helpers just as he might his material wealth; but there were also shamans who became such owing to natural fitness.
+Among the Haida and Tlingit tribes, shamans performed practically all religious functions, including that of a physician.
+Occasionally, a shaman united the civil with religious power by being a town or house chief.
+Generally speaking, he obtained his position from an uncle, inheriting his spiritual helpers just as he might his material wealth; but some shamans became such owing to natural fitness.

 In either case, the first intimation of his new power was given by the man falling senseless and remaining in that condition for a certain period.
 Elsewhere in North America, however, the sweat bath was an important assistant in bringing about the proper psychic state, and certain individuals became shamans after escaping from a stroke of lightning or the jaws of a wild beast.

-When treating a patient or otherwise performing, a northwest coast shaman was supposed to be possessed by a supernatural being whose name he bore and whose dress he imitated, and among the Tlingit this spirit was often supported by several minor spirits which were represented upon the shaman’s mask and strengthened his eyesight, sense of smell, etc. He let his hair grow long, never cutting or dressing it.
-When performing he ran around the fire very rapidly in the direction of the sun, while his assistant beat upon a wooden drum and his friends sang the spirit songs and beat upon narrow pieces of board.
-Then the spirit showed him what he was trying to discover, the location of a whale or other food animal, the approach of an enemy, or the cause of the sickness of a patient.
-In the latter case he removed the object that was causing pain by blowing upon the affected part, sticking at it, or rubbing a charm upon it.
-If the soul had wandered, he captured and restored it, and in case the patient had been bewitched, he revealed the name of the offender and directed how he was to be handled.
-Payment for his services was always made in advance, but in case of failure it was usually returned, while among some tribes failure was punished with death.
-Shamans also performed sleight-of-hand feats to show their power and two shamans among hostile people would fight each other through the air by means of their spirits.
+When treating a patient or otherwise performing, a northwest coast shaman was supposed to be possessed by a supernatural being whose name he bore and dress he imitated.
+Among the Tlingit, this spirit was often supported by several minor spirits represented upon the shaman’s mask, strengthening his eyesight, sense of smell, etc. He let his hair grow long, never cutting or dressing it.
+When performing, he ran around the fire very rapidly in the direction of the sun while his assistant beat upon a wooden drum, and his friends sang the spirit songs and beat upon narrow pieces of board.
+Then the spirit showed him what he was trying to discover, the location of a whale or other food animal, the approach of an enemy, or the cause of a patient’s sickness.
+In the latter case, he removed the object causing pain by blowing upon the affected part, sticking at it, or rubbing a charm.
+If the soul had wandered, he captured and restored it, and in case the patient had been bewitched, he revealed the offender’s name and directed how he was to be handled.
+Payment for his services was always made in advance, but in case of failure, it was usually returned, while among some tribes, failure was punished with death.
+Shamans also performed sleight-of-hand feats to show their power, and two shamans among hostile people would fight each other through the air through their spirits.

-The ideas behind shamanistic practices in other American tribes were very much the same as these, but the forms which they took varied considerably.
-Thus, instead of being actually possessed, Iroquois shamans and probably others controlled their spirits objectively as if they were handling so many instruments, while Chitimacha shamans consulted their helpers in trances.
-Among the Nootka there were two classes of shamans, the Ucták-u, or “workers”, who cured a person when sickness was thrown upon him by an enemy or when it entered in the shape of an insect, and the K’ok-oā’tsmaah, or “soul workers”, who were employed to restore a wandering soul to its body.
+The ideas behind shamanistic practices in other American tribes were the same as these, but the forms they took varied considerably.
+Thus, instead of being possessed, Iroquois shamans and probably others controlled their spirits objectively as if they were handling many instruments, while Chitimacha shamans consulted their helpers in trances.
+Among the Nootka, there were two classes of shamans, the Ucták-u, or “workers,” who cured a person when sickness was thrown upon him by an enemy or when it entered in the shape of an insect, and the K’ok-oā’tsmaah, or “soul workers,” who were employed to restore a wandering soul to its body.

 The Songish of the southern end of Vancouver Island also had two sorts of shamans.
-Of these the higher, called the squnä’am, acquired his power in the usual way by intercourse with supernatural beings, while the sī’oua, who was usually a woman, received her knowledge from another sī’oua.
-The former answered more nearly to the common type of shaman, while the function of the latter was to appease hostile powers, to whom she spoke a sacred language.
-She was also applied to by women who desired to bear children, and for all kinds of charms.
+Of these, the higher, the squnä’am, acquired his power in the usual way through intercourse with supernatural beings.
+At the same time, the sī’oua, who was usually a woman, received her knowledge from another sī’oua.
+The former answered more nearly to the common type of shaman, while the latter’s function was to appease hostile powers, to whom she spoke a sacred language.
+She was also applied to by women who desired to bear children and for all kinds of charms.

-Among the Salish, the initiation of shamans and warriors seems to have taken place in the same manner, i.e. through animals which became the novices’ guardian spirits.
+Among the Salish, the initiation of shamans and warriors seems to have taken place similarly, i.e., through animals which became the novices’ guardian spirits.
 Kutenai shamans had special lodges in the camp larger than the rest, in which they prayed and invoked the spirits.

-The Hupa of California recognized two sorts of shamans: the dancing shamans, who determined the cause of disease and the steps necessary for recovery, and other shamans, who after locating the trouble removed it by sucking.
-Mojave shamans usually receive their powers directly from Mastamho, the chief deity, and acquire them by dreaming rather than the more usual methods of fasting, isolation, petition, etc. This latter feature also among the Shasta.
+The Hupa of California recognized two sorts of shamans: the dancing shamans, who determined the cause of disease and the steps necessary for recovery, and other shamans, who, after locating the trouble, removed it by sucking.
+Mojave shamans usually receive their powers directly from Mastamho, the chief deity, and acquire them by dreaming rather than the usual fasting methods, isolation, petition, etc. This latter feature is also among the Shasta.
 The Maidu seem to have presented considerable variations within one small area.
-In some sections heredity played little part in determining who should become a shaman, but in the northeast part of the Maidu country all of a shaman’s children were obliged to take up his profession or the spirits would kill them.
+In some sections, heredity played little part in determining who should become a shaman, but in the northeast part of the Maidu country, all of a shaman’s children were obliged to take up his profession, or the spirits would kill them.
 There were two sorts of shamans, the shaman proper, whose functions were mainly curative, and the “dreamer,” who communicated with spirits and the ghosts of the dead.
 All shamans were also dreamers, but not the reverse.
-During the winter months the dreamers held meetings in darkened houses, where they spoke with the spirits much like modern spirit mediums.
-At other times the shamans of the foothill region met to see which was most powerful, and danced until all but one had dropped out.
-One who had not had a shaman for a parent had to go into the mountains to a place where some spirit was supposed to reside, fast, and go through certain ceremonies, and when a shaman desired to obtain more powerful helpers than those he possessed lie did the same.
+During the winter months, the dreamers held meetings in darkened houses, where they spoke with the spirits much like modern spirit mediums.
+At other times the shamans of the foothill region met to see which was most powerful and danced until all, but one had dropped out.
+One who had not had a shaman for a parent had to go into the mountains to a place where some spirit was supposed to reside, fast, and go through certain ceremonies, and when a shaman desired to obtain more powerful helpers than those he possessed, lie did the same.
 Shamans in this region always carried cocoon rattles.

 Historians list three classes of shamans among the Chippewa, in addition to the herbalist or doctor, properly so considered.
-These were the wâběnō’, who practiced medical magic, the jěs’sakī’d, who were seers and prophets deriving their power from the thunder god, and the midē’, who were concerned with the sacred society the Midē’wiwin, and should rather be regarded as priests.
-These latter were evidently represented among the Delaware by the medeu, who concerned themselves especially with healing, while there was a separate class of diviners called powwow, or `dreamers.’
+These were the wâběnō’, who practiced medical magic; the jěs’sakī’d, who were seers and prophets deriving their power from the thunder god; and the midē,’ who were concerned with the sacred society the Midē’wiwin, and should rather be regarded as priests.
+These latter were represented among the Delaware by the medeu, who concerned themselves, especially with healing, while there was a separate class of diviners called powwow, or `dreamers.’
 Unlike most shamans, the Central Eskimo communicated with their spirits while seated.
-It was their chief duty too find out the breaking of what taboos had caused sickness or storms.
+It was their chief duty to find out the breaking of what taboos had caused sickness or storms.